AnshulPatni/Crime-Alert-System/README.md

 # Modules

-Kafka/Producer - To stream data into Kafka topics NodeJS_Application  - Web application to send alerts and register user's.
+Kafka/Producer - To stream data into Kafka topics.

+NodeJS_Application  - Web application to send alerts and register user's.

 SparkStreaming - Spark/Scala application for realtime streaming and performing analytics.